aisingapore/sgnlp/docs/source/index.rst

 * **Quickstart** contains information on how to install the package, basic information of how the package works, and a simple example.

+* **Logging** contains information on how logging is implemented in the package and advanced use cases for logging.

 * **Advanced Tutorial** contains in-depth guides for specific models.
 These guides go into detail on what the model is about and how it can be configured for training and inference.